Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 • Empirical Project

-• Students will have the opportunity to work with a supervisor to apply what they have learned in previous years to their own research project.
-They should record their findings in an extensive research report and present their work in the form of an academic presentation to complete their degree.
+• Students will work with a supervisor to apply what they have learned in research methods modules to their own research project.
+They will report their findings in an extensive research report and present their project in the form of an academic poster at our poster conference.

 • From Research to Reality

-• Students will examine some of the "big issues" of psychology, such as free will, the nature of consciousness, the relationship between psychology and politics, psychology and religion, psychology and social policy, psychology and culture , as well as music and art psychology, information technology, and topics such as cybercrime, computer modelling, and the future of psychology.
+• Students will evaluate some of the ‘big issues’ at the cutting edge of psychology such as free will, the nature of consciousness, the interface between psychology and politics, psychology and religion, the role and scope of anomalistic psychology, psychology and social policy, psychology and culture including the psychology of music or art, psychology and information technology including issues such as cybercrime, computational modelling and transhumanism, current issues in psychological research such as the replication crisis, value of psychology as a discipline, the future of psychology.

 • Occupational Psychology

-• Students will explore the field of occupational psychology and its application to work, employees and organizations.
-The program covers a variety of topics, such as psychological assessment at work, learning, training and development, as well as the ways occupational psychology can contribute to well-being and work.
+• Students will focus on the scope of occupational psychology and its application to work, employees and organisations.
+They will cover topics aligned with the British Psychology Society’s Division of Occupational Psychology such as psychological assessment at work; learning, training, and development; leadership, engagement, and motivation; wellbeing and work.

 * Modules may change each year.